importantimport/hatsu/docs/src/admins/install-docker.md

 # Docker Installation

+> Hatsu uses the `x86-64-v3` target architecture for optimal performance.
+>
+> If you are using an older processor, you currently need to build locally and change the corresponding values in `.cargo/config.toml`.

 You can find images on GitHub: [https://github.com/importantimport/hatsu/pkgs/container/hatsu](https://github.com/importantimport/hatsu/pkgs/container/hatsu)

 Hatsu uses three primary tags: `latest` (stable), `beta` and `nightly`, literally.